zhengjunyao-work/arc24/docs/modeling/Iteration_02_learn_to_count.md

 - [ ] Curriculum learning might be helpful to do cause attribution
 - [ ] LoRA parameters
   - [x] Read the full huggingface documentation
-  - [ ] Does DoRA get better results?
+  - [x] Does DoRA get better results?
   - [ ] Can I measure the effect of r in LoRA?
 Probably I need a big r because the task is pretty new for this LLMs
-  - [ ] `use_rslora` is said to work better in the documentation, maybe needed for larger r values.
+  - [x] `use_rslora` is said to work better in the documentation, maybe needed for larger r values.
   - [x] See Vaca video.
 - [ ] ARC tasks fine-tuning, maybe using Michael Hodel augmentations.
 That would be a good way to see if learning to count is useful or not.
 If I find that is useful then I should create other tasks.
 - [ ] Llama vs Phi
 - [ ] Does learning to count improve the solving of ARC tasks?
-- [ ] Does the loss change if the order of the questions is randomized?
+- [x] Does the loss change if the order of the questions is randomized?
 I feel that from the evaluation results.
 - [ ] Packing.
 If I can bundle smaller samples into a single sample along with longer samples I could speedup training. https://huggingface.co/docs/trl/v0.4.2/en/sft_trainer#packing-dataset-constantlengthdataset
+  ValueError: You passed a `DataCollatorForCompletionOnlyLM` to the SFTTrainer.
+This is not compatible with the `packing` argument.